collapsed-stacks/startups/questions/13419/flat-rate-vs-fixed-price.md

 - tagged: `startup-costs`, `business-model`, `pricing`
 - score: 0

-<p>I'd like to know what's the difference between fixed price and flat rate?
+I'd like to know what's the difference between fixed price and flat rate?
 My startup offers unlimited design service.
 I have 3 pricing plans that are billed monthly.
 Therefore, no matter how many designs client ask, they only need to pay one price per month.
 Should I call it fixed price or flat rate?
 If it's flat rate, should I write flat rates because I have 3 pricing plans?
 Will appreciate any help.
-Thanks in advance.</p>
+Thanks in advance.

 ## Answer 13420